TypeScript Notes

 -

-Builds the project with verbose log output.
+Produces verbose log output during the build.
 Must be combined with

 --build